-By 2024 approximately 55 per cent of household waste in the Redlands will either be recycled or reused.
+By 2024 approximately 55 per cent of household waste in Redlands Coast will either be recycled or reused.
 This is the target which Redland City Council is working towards.

 In 2018, that figure was 45 per cent, which continues to grow with our successful recycling programs.

 While this figure is higher than the average across South East Queensland region, there is much to do over the next few years.

 The Waste Reduction and Recycling Plan 2015-2020 [PDF 7.5MB] is our blueprint for waste management, setting targets for us all to achieve.
 It outlines how reducing, reusing and recycling will help reduce the amount of material going to landfill.

 During 2010-2015 Redland City Council successfully reduced the amount of waste going to landfill through initiatives such as:

 - Increasing recycling bins in public places

 - A greater choice of residential wheelie bins, including greenwaste bins and larger recycling bins